 This article was published in two parts.
 The second part has now been added below.

 The headline says it all.
 At WWDC 2019, Apple announced that iOS 13 will have a new form of MDM called User Enrollment, which is tailored to give BYOD users more privacy.
-This is a significant and long-awaited move, and it will affect how companies plan their enterprise mobility deployments going forward.
+This is a significant and long-awaited move, and it will affect how companies their enterprise mobility deployments going forward.

-Apple shared details of User Enrollment last Friday in the WWDC session, “What’s new in Managing Apple Devices.”
-Today, I’ll give an overview and share my initial thoughts, along with a look at other new enterprise features coming in iOS 13, macOS 10.15, tvOS, and app distribution.
+Apple shared details of User Enrollment last Friday in the WWDC session, “What’s in Managing Apple Devices.”
+Today, I’ll give an overview and share my initial thoughts, along with a look at other enterprise features coming in iOS 13, macOS 10.15, tvOS, and app distribution.

 Why we’ve been waiting for User Enrollment

 If you’ve been reading this blog for a while, you know that several times over the last few years, I published (and updated) an article called “iOS MDM needs to get better at BYOD.”
 The basic issue is that iOS MDM, as it existed in iOS 12 and earlier, just didn’t address all the privacy needs of users and organizations.